 Brooklyn was born on June 15, 2012, with a congenital heart defect known as Tetralogy of Fallot.
 In the newborn intensive care unit, she fought for her life for six months.
 She was able to go home for a short time before passing away on January 7, 2013.
 Each year, Brooklyn’s brothers release balloons for her birthday.
 To honor her fighting spirit and the lives of so many gone too soon, Walgreens is asking customers to donate at checkout.

 “My mission in life is to never let Brooklyn be forgotten.
 Her memory will live on forever in so many ways.
 Because of the commitment of supporters like Walgreens, the American Heart Association can fund research that can lead to breakthroughs that can help so many families, advocate for policies to improve health across communities and so much more, said Graves.
 Brooklyn’s story can be watched here.

-Donations through the Life is Why campaign – no matter the amount – allow the Association to implement initiatives such
+Donations through the Life is Why campaign – no matter the amount – allow the Association to implement initiatives such as:

 - Fund cardiovascular research that can save lives;

 - Annually train on CPR more than 2.5 million high school students in the US and 22 million people around the globe;